A higher order polytopal method for contact mechanics with Tresca friction: Introduction

 In this work, we design and analyze a second-order DDR scheme for contact mechanics with Tresca friction on fracture networks modeled with co-dimension 1 interfaces.
 In the discrete formulation, the displacement field is approximated using vector values attached to vertices, edges, faces, and elements, and the contact constraints are enforced through face-wise constant Lagrange multipliers on the fracture network.
 The chosen degrees of freedom for the displacement allow us to reconstruct piecewise quadratic displacements on the edges, faces, and elements.
 A key analytical result of this study is the discrete Korn inequality adapted to the DDR-type spaces, where our proof draws inspiration from \cite{jhr} but differs substantially due to the presence of quadratic face displacement reconstruction.
 Furthermore, we establish a discrete inf-sup condition based on a non-standard $H^{-1/2}$-type norm on the fracture network, ensuring stability of the mixed formulation.
-We provide a comprehensive error analysis for solutions with $H^{\frac32+\fr}$ regularity, which yields an $\mathcal O(h^{\frac{1}{2}+\fr})$ order convergence in the energy norm (for $0< \fr<1$ when the Tresca threshold vanishes and $0< \fr\le 1/2$ otherwise -- although the numerical results suggests that $0< \fr<1$ remains valid even when the Tresca threshold does not vanish).
+We provide a comprehensive error analysis for solutions with $H^{\frac32+\fr}$ regularity, which yields an $\mathcal O(h^{\frac{1}{2}+\fr})$, where $h$ is the mesh size, order convergence in the energy norm (for $0< \fr<1$ when the Tresca threshold vanishes and $0< \fr\le 1/2$ otherwise -- although the numerical results suggests that $0< \fr<1$ remains valid even when the Tresca threshold does not vanish).
 Moreover, the error estimates are robust for the primal variable (displacement) in the incompressible limit, when the Poisson ratio tends to $\frac{1}{2}$.
 This is made possible by the use of a bespoke interpolator (designed by correcting the cell values of the standard DDR interpolator) that enjoys a commutation (Fortin) property with the continuous and discrete divergences.
+While the global $H^{\frac32+\fr}$ regularity assumption is standard for establishing optimal convergence rates in contact problems, realistic fracture network configurations may exhibit reduced regularity near fracture tips and intersections \cite{Dauge1988}.
+This could be dealt with by incorporating locally weighted regularity estimates that represent an interesting direction for future theoretical developments out of the scope of the present work.
+We also note that, although the analysis is presented for a Tresca-type friction model, the extension of the proposed discretisation to the more involved case of Coulomb friction can be carried out without difficulty, following the same approach as for the lowest-order scheme in \cite{droniou2023bubble}.
+However, very few error estimates have been derived in the Coulomb case with non-penetration, all based on a mesh-dependent smallness assumption on the friction coefficient \cite{Hild2012}.
+A more tractable extension to be investigated would consist in considering a normal compliance model with Coulomb friction, following the approach proposed in \cite{Wang21}.

 The rest of this paper is organized as follows.
 Section \ref{model} introduces the governing equations for contact with Tresca friction, presenting the strong and weak formulations.
 Section \ref{scheme} details the DDR discretization, including mesh notation (Section \ref{subsec mesh}), the construction of discrete spaces with degrees of freedom (Section \ref{subsec_space}), displacement and gradient reconstruction (Section \ref{subsec reconstruct}), and the discrete scheme (Section \ref{subsec discrete_formulation}) including its well posedness.
 Section \ref{main_results} states the main results, starting from an abstract error estimate (Theorem \ref{thm:abstract.error.estimate}) that does not assume any regularity on the solution, before presenting an error estimate (Theorem \ref{thm:error.estimate}) providing rates of convergence depending on the regularity of the solution; the proofs are presented in Section \ref{sec_proofs}.
 Finally, the theoretical results are validated by extensive numerical tests presented in Section \ref{sec numerical}.